gsilverio7/controle-de-estoque/readme.md

 ## About

-Inventory control system created with Laravel 5.6, using adminLTE package frontend assets.
+Inventory control system created with Laravel 5.6, JQuery and MySQL, using adminLTE package frontend assets.

 ## Installation Instructions